 Finding good flight prices can be a headache.
 In the past, there used to be certain days (such as Tuesdays) that had better fares.
 Those days are gone.
-Promotions run throughout the entire week so there isn’t necessarily a single day that’s better than others.
-But, never fear; there are three things you can do right now to set yourself up to find cheap flights:
+Promotions run throughout the entire week, so there isn’t necessarily a single day that’s better than others.
+But never fear; there are three things you can do right now to set yourself up to find cheap flights:

 - Sign up for The Flight Deal email newsletter, which is another free resource.
 This is great for domestic travel.
 Although the newsletter is a bit more cumbersome to read through versus Scott’s Cheap Flights, it is worth signing up for because it covers many more destinations per email.

 - Sign up to be on the email list for airlines.
 While it can be annoying to get spammed with frequent emails, you’ll also be the first to know when a promotion is going on.

 The next step to capitalizing on cheap flights is to be flexible with your dates.
-Couple this with your list of destinations and you’ll have so many options in front of you.
+Couple this with your list of destinations, and you’ll have so many options in front of you.
 Finally, if you are still on the fence, keep in mind that most airlines have a 24-hour cancellation policy.
 If they do, you can always book the flight and continue to research the feasibility of your trip within that time period.
 Cancel the flight if things don’t work out; no harm done.

-2) Carry on instead of checking a bag.
+2) Carry on instead of checking a bag

-Losing your luggage at the beginning of a big trip has the potential to turn into the #worstdayever.
-I prefer to pack more efficiently, bring less, and carry on my belongings so there is no time wasted at baggage claim or added stress about losing my luggage.
-The key to packing smart and fashionably is to bring items that coordinate easily (neutral tones and solid colors with a few prints), do laundry during the trip, and change up your outfit with different accessories such as scarves and hats.
+Losing luggage at the beginning of a trip has the potential to turn into the worst day ever.
+Packing more efficiently, bringing less, and carrying on belongings can save time at baggage claim and reduce stress about lost luggage.
+The key to packing smart and fashionably is to bring items that coordinate easily (neutral tones and solid colors with a few prints), do laundry during the trip and change up your outfit with different accessories such as scarves and hats.

-3) Use Wikitravel, TripAdvisor, and blogs for trip planning.
+3) Use Wikitravel, TripAdvisor, and blogs for trip planning

-4) Create a single Google document for your ideas.
+4) Create a single Google document for your ideas

-5) Print copies of your itinerary and passport.
+5) Print copies of your itinerary and passport

-6) When you arrive in a new place, take a walk around by yourself.
-Listen and observe.
+6) When you arrive in a new place, take a walk around by yourself – Listen and observe

-Coming into any new location can feel overwhelming at first, whether it’s a new job, school, or country.
-You might feel like an alien on a distant planet with no idea where to go, what to do, or how to communicate.
-Alternatively, you might also be chomping at the bit to hit the pavement with a list of places you intend to visit.
-Either way, I find it incredibly helpful to take 15 to 20-minutes to walk around a new place.
+Entering a new location can be overwhelming at first, whether it’s for a new job, school, or country.
+One may feel like an alien on a distant planet without any idea of where to go, what to do, or how to communicate.
+Alternatively, one might also be eager to explore and have a list of places they intend to visit.
+Regardless, it can be helpful to take 15 to 20 minutes to walk around a new place.

-7) Download offline Google Maps.
+7) Download offline Google Maps